prismatic left image and teton on right image

 mountain on a clear skyTeton Glacier Turnout View, Grand Teton–photo by Jess Conaway

-On the other hand, Grand Teton National Park covers only 310,000 acres and doesn’t have the geothermal features like its big brother.
+On the other hand, Grand Teton National Park covers only 310,000 acres and doesn’t have geothermal features like its big brother.

 However, it is home to the Teton mountain range, and the tallest peak is an impressive 13,770 feet.